dapr/docs/daprdocs/content/en/reference/components-reference/supported-name-resolution/setup-nr-consul.md

 ## Behaviour

 On startup the Consul component either validates the connection to the configured (or default) agent or registers the service if configured to do so.
-Similarly, on shutdown the component will deregister the service if configured to do so.
+Similarly, on shutdown the component deregisters the service if configured to do so.

 The component resolves target apps by filtering healthy services and looks for a `DAPR_PORT` in the metadata (key is configurable) in order to retrieve the Dapr sidecar port.
 Consul `service.meta` is used over `service.port` so as to not interfere with existing Consul estates.